Sidaril/NexusLogistics/README.md

 4. Build the solution.
 The `NexusLogistics.dll` will be generated in the `bin/Debug` or `bin/Release` folder.

 ## Changelog

+### Version 1.9.0
+* **Feature: Trade Routes (Passive Income):** Introduced a new "Contracts" tab where players can purchase Trade Routes.
+These provide a steady stream of passive credit income, allowing for a more idle-game style of economy management.
+* **Feature: Contracts UI:** Added a dedicated UI panel for managing trade routes and viewing total passive income.
+* **Refactor:** Updated project structure to use portable paths for easier building.

 ### Version 1.8.0
 * **Feature: Fusion Power Auto-Fueling:** Added a new toggleable option to automatically refuel Mini Fusion Power Plants with Deuteron Fuel Rods.